puppeteer/puppeteer/docs/api.md

 #### event: 'targetchanged'
 - <[Target]>

-Emitted when the url of a target inside the browser context changes.
+Emitted when the URL of a target inside the browser context changes.

 #### event: 'targetcreated'
 - <[Target]>